Wexford Capital

 Series B in 2012

-Sophono, Inc. is a medical device manufacturer based in Boulder, Colorado, specializing in implantable magnetic bone conduction hearing devices.
-Founded in 2009, the company focuses on providing solutions for individuals with conductive hearing loss, mixed hearing loss, and single-sided deafness.
-Its flagship product, the Alpha 2 MPO, offers an abutment-free design that allows for under-the-skin implantation, enhancing user comfort and convenience.
-Sophono's devices are designed for patients experiencing severe to profound hearing impairment, and they are distributed through clinics.
-As of 2015, Sophono operates as a subsidiary of Medtronic plc.
+Sophono, Inc. is a medical device manufacturer based in Boulder, Colorado, specializing in magnetic bone conduction hearing devices designed for patients with conductive hearing loss, mixed hearing loss, and single-sided deafness.
+Founded in 2009, the company produces innovative products such as the Alpha 1 and Alpha 2 MPO hearing devices, which utilize a unique abutment-free design that allows for the implantation of sound processors beneath the skin.
+These devices aim to provide effective solutions for individuals experiencing severe to profound hearing impairment.
+Sophono sells its products through clinics and operates as a subsidiary of Medtronic plc as of 2015.

 Invuity